PremBamrung/skull-king-companion/rule_processing/specs.md

 ---

-# 2. Database Schema (PostgreSQL)
+# 2. Database Schema (SQLite)

 We need a relational structure that supports game history and detailed round analytics.
+SQLite is used for its simplicity and portability, with the database file stored in a shared volume.

 ### **Table: `games**`